 When I was managing The Beat in Australia in the mid 1980’s, my “drag” alter ego was “Mame Dennis” – even though I never actually dressed in drag.
 Mame was simply my alter ago — fun spirited galavanting globe-trotter with fabulous hats living in an Art Deco world.
 (At the time, I was a Patrick Nagel fan and collector)

 Rolling the clock forward a couple of decades, to sashay away the craziness of China life, my Beijing based business partner, Douglas Evans and I adopted alter egos from the principle characters in the musical MAME.
-The grey goose vodka loving Doug playing the lush Vera role, and I (of course) continued to play the over-the-top hedonistic Mame role.
+The freezer stocked to the brim with vodka loving Doug playing the lush Vera role, and I (of course) continued to play the over-the-top hedonistic Mame role.

 At a League of American Theatres & Producers cocktail party at Jerry Herman’s house in the Hollywood Hills in the late 90’s, I first told Jerry about my love of my alter-ego and my days at The Beat — we had some good laughs about it all.
 I saw him again for drinks in about 2004 when I told him about our China antics, and his reply was “that’s gorgeous – you coax the blues right out of China” – so with the approval of the composer and lyricist, this amplified our alter-ego characters.